kgiori/things-gateway-guide/gateway-getting-started-guide-turris-omnia.md

 2. **A USB stick** (at least 256MB)
 3. **USB dongles** (see the list of [compatible adapters](https://github.com/mozilla-iot/wiki/wiki/Supported-Hardware#adapters))

 **Note:** The Turris Omnia comes with Wi-Fi built in.
-The USB dongles are needed if you want to support other smart home protocols like Bluetooth, Zigbee and Z-Wave.
+The USB dongles are needed if you want to support other smart home protocols like Zigbee and Z-Wave.

 ### 1. Download Image